Priory Lane: History

-In 2007, a rent dispute with the local council created concern that Eastbourne Borough would lose its stadium after the former attempted to increase the rent from £3,000 to £17,000.
-The supporters club stepped in and collected over 1,000 signatures in a petition.
+In 2007, a rent dispute with the local council created concern that Eastbourne Borough could lose the stadium after the council attempted to increase the annual rent from £3,000 to £17,000.
+The supporters' club responded by collecting over 1,000 signatures in a petition.

-In June 2009, the FA decided that Priory Lane stadium is a Grade A Stadium but advised that the capacity to be reduced to 4,134.
-The criteria for a Grade A stadium is to have a capacity of 4,000 with at least 500 seats although to be expanded to 5,000 spectators with 1,000 seats by the end of their first season in League Two.
+In June 2009, the FA confirmed that Priory Lane met the requirements for a Grade A stadium, although the capacity was reduced to 4,134.
+Grade A status required a minimum capacity of 4,000, including at least 500 seats, with expansion to 5,000 spectators and 1,000 seats required by the end of a club's first season in Football League Two.

-The record attendance is 3,770 against Oxford United in the FA Challenge Cup 1st Round on 5 October 2005.
+The record attendance at Priory Lane is 3,770 against Oxford United in the FA Cup first round on 5 November 2005.

-The first live televised game was on 12 October 2008 in a league game against Stevenage Borough.
+The first live televised match at the stadium took place on 12 October 2008, when Borough hosted Stevenage Borough in a league fixture.

-In March 2016, plans were finalised to switch to a 3G Artificial Turf in time for the 2016–17 season.
+In March 2016, plans were finalised to install a 3G artificial turf pitch in time for the 2016–17 season.

-Borough reached a ground-share agreement with neighbours Langney Wanderers in April 2017.
-Wanderers will play their home matches at Priory Lane from the 2017–18 season.
+In April 2017, Borough reached a ground-sharing agreement with neighbours Langney Wanderers, who played their home matches at Priory Lane from the 2017–18 season.

 In August 2022, Borough reached an agreement with SO Legal Ltd to rename the stadium The SO Legal Stadium at Priory Lane.
-The deal will initially run until the end of the 2022/23 season.
-SO Legal are a law firm from Eastbourne that have offices in Eastbourne, Brighton, Hastings, Uckfield, London, and Ulverston.
+The agreement initially ran until the end of the 2022–23 season.
+SO Legal is a law firm based in Eastbourne, with offices in Eastbourne, Brighton, Hastings, Uckfield, London and Ulverston.